-- In a medium sauce pan, whisk together, over medium heat, onion, garlic, salt, red pepper, rice vinegar, gochujang, ketchup, brown sugar, and sesame seeds until simmering, about 4–5 minutes.
-Remove from heat and set aside.
+- In a medium saucepan, over medium heat, whisk together onions, garlic, salt, red pepper, rice vinegar, gochujang, ketchup, brown sugar, and sesame seeds until simmering, about 4–5 minutes.
+Remove from heat, and set aside.

 - Heat oil in a fryer or dutch oven to 350°F.

 - Drain wings, and pat dry with a paper towel.
 Gently place wings, in batches, in the fryer.
 Fry for 6–8 minutes or until crispy and cooked through.
 Remove from the fryer, and place in a bowl.

 - Toss wings with sauce, and serve topped with chopped scallions.

 Tip: You can cook the chicken wings in the oven instead of deep frying.
 Preheat oven to 400°F, and cook for 12 minutes or until golden brown and cooked through.